Wenjing0916/Wenjing0916.github.io/index.md

 I thrive on interdisciplinary exploration and have a strong passion for learning new knowledge.
 I hope to collaborate with researchers from various disciplines to tackle complex scientific challenges and achieve comprehensive research results in the future.

-I am currently seeking a Ph.D. position for Fall 2024, and I believe my diverse background can offer fresh insights to your lab.
+I am currently seeking a Ph.D. position for Fall 2024, and I believe my interdisciplinary background can offer fresh insights to your lab.

 <!--
 To learn more about my academic journey, please explore my <a href="assets/files/Coursera Machine Learning Specialization.pdf" target="_blank">Statement of Purpose</a>.